bellatl/bell-portfolio/data/blog/vs-code-competitive-programming-setup.md

 ---
-tags: ["VS Code"]
+tags: ['VS Code']

 draft: false

 title: VS Code Competitive programming setup
 summary: Discover the power of VS Code for competitive programming.
 How to configure your environment, connect with CodeForces, and solve coding challenges efficiently.
 date: 2021-10-21
-images: ["/thumbnails/vs-code-competitive-programming-setup.png"]
+images: ['/thumbnails/vs-code-competitive-programming-setup.png']
 ---

 ## Use the power of VS Code to solve coding challenges